seanclifford/inat-dev-setup/README.md

 This will:
 - Setup config files to use the same username/password for postgres
 - Use the makefile to start the docker containers for postgres, memcached, redis and elasticsearch
-- Ensure elasticsearch is configured to run with low disk space, and later scripts will run by copying some files from the es container.
 - Run the iNaturalist ruby setup to install gems and setup the databases
 - Install node packages
 - Build React code
+- Ensure elasticsearch is configured to run with low disk space.
 - Create the elasticsearch indexes

 #### Setup initial dummy data